SSWConsulting/SSW.Rules.Content/rules/power-bi-visualizations/rule.md

 ![Figure: Use when: Breaking down the contribution of different components to a whole over time.](stacked-area-chart.jpg)

+Area charts are excellent for stacked charts because it’s a simple and clear way to clearly portray the cumulative nature of the data.
+For example, if the above example was visualized with a line chart, it wouldn’t be immediately apparent to the user that the values are added together, not compared against each other.

 ## Pie Chart

 * **Use when:** Illustrating proportions within a whole.